OG-Pugsly/GEC-Semester2/README.md

 For this assignment we are tasked with writing a 2D game using C++ and the SDL library.

-The first game/level is a tutorial led Mario Bros clone.
-The second game/level is of our own design.
+The game/level is a tutorial led Mario Bros clone.

 ## Description of personal project

-WIP
+Mario clone platformer.
+Currently not a complete gameplay loop.

 ## Game Rules and Mechanics

-WIP
+**Game Rules**

+Currently a showcase of things taught in tutorials.

+Currently no complete gameplay loop, player is unaffected by enemies.

+Enemies can be defeated but no score is given.

+**Mechanics**

+Two players can simultaneously move in the gameworld.

+Players can jump into POW blocks to flip enemies over for a limited time, during which the player can hit into them to destory them.

+Background music plays on loop, sound effect occurs when player jumps.

 ## External assets used

-None
+SDL framework

 ## Video link to gameplay